Posts for tag: plantar fasciitis

 So, if you experience chronic heel pain make an appointment with our practice to see if you are a candidate for EPAT.

 PRP (Platelet Rich Plasma)

-A new state of the art treatment for chronic heel pain is PRP (Platelet Rich Plasma) injections.
-A small amount of blood from the patient, similar to giving blood for a routine test.
+A new state of the art treatment for chronic heel pain that our practice will offer is PRP (Platelet Rich Plasma) injections.
+The procedure is in the office setting under local anesthesia and involves taking a small amount of blood from the patient, similar to giving blood for a routine test.
 The vial of blood is subjected to very high speeds in a machine called a centrifuge.
 A yellow material is obtained containing cells called platelets, that are very abundant with factors that aid in healing.
 These growth factors are believed to decrease the inflammation causing plantar fasciitis.
 The platelets from the patient's own blood is injected into the area of pain in the heel.
-Patients are then fitted for a removable walking boot, and will use crutches to prevent putting any weight on the heel for one week or less.
+Patients are then fitted for a removable walking boot with light weight bearing to prevent putting excess weight on the heel for one week or less.
 After that, they advance to sneakers, and although the range of time for pain relief is variable, it can be appreciated as early as 10-14 days.